matrix-org/matrix-spec-proposals/proposals/3032-presence-revamp.md

-MSCXXXX: Thoughts on updating presence
+MSC3032: Thoughts on updating presence
 ======================================

 This is deliberately a loose-form, draft MSC to note down my current thoughts